03 Apr Mayoral elections 2023

 Nominations for each of the mayoral elections will be sent as soon as possible after they become available on the closing date.

 The catchline will be topic ELECTION, keyword Nominations Mayor followed by the specific election.
-For example, the Bedford mayoral nominations will be catchlined: ELECTION Nominations Mayor Bedford.
+For example, the London mayoral nominations will be catchlined: ELECTION Nominations Mayor London.

 The category code will be: XTA